-Actuarial valuation date June 30, 2015
+Actuarial valuation date June 30, 2016

-Actuarial roll forward date June 30, 2016
+Actuarial roll forward date June 30, 2017

 Actuarial cost method Entry age normal

 Investment rate of return 8%

-Projected salary increases 3-6.75%
+Projected salary increases 3-6.75% for pensions/not applicable for OPEB

 Inflation 3%

-Permanent benefit increase Included
+Permanent benefit increase Included for pensions/not applicable for OPEB

 Mortality rates 1994 GAM Scale BB

+Healthcare cost trend rate Not applicable

-Actuarial assumptions used in the June 30, 2015, valuation were based on the results of an actuarial experience study for the 5-year period ended June 30, 2014.
+Actuarial assumptions used in the June 30, 2016, valuation were based on the results of an actuarial experience study for the 5-year period ended June 30, 2012.

-The long-term expected rate of return on ASRS pension plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on ASRS plan investments was determined to be 8.7 percent using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table: